3 Summary of Material accounting polices

 Lifetime ECL are the expected credit losses resulting from all possible default events over the expected life of a financial instrument.
 The 12-month ECL is a portion of the lifetime ECL which results from default events that are possible within 12 months after the reporting date.

-As a practical expedient, the company uses a provision matrix to determine impairment loss allowance on portfolio of its trade receivables The provision matrix is based on its historically observed default rates over the expected life of the trade receivables and is adjusted for forward-looking estimates.
+As a practical expedient, the Company uses a provision matrix to determine impairment loss allowance on portfolio of its trade receivables.
+The provision matrix is based on its historically observed default rates over the expected life of the trade receivables and is adjusted for forward-looking estimates.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.
+As per the matrix, receivables aged upto 12 months are provided upto 75% and receivables aged more than 12 months are provided upto 100%.

-The company accounts for its investments in equity shares of subsidiaries and associates at cost less accumulated impairment losses (if any) in its financial statements.
-Investment in preference shares of subsidiaries, associates and joint ventures are also accounted at cost less accumulated impairment losses if the issuer classifies these instruments as equity instruments.
+The Company accounts for its investments in equity shares of subsidiaries and associates at cost less accumulated impairment losses (if any) in its financial statements.
+Investment in preference shares of subsidiaries are also accounted at cost less accumulated impairment losses if the issuer classifies these instruments as equity instruments.

 Investments in other entities